RISCV-on-Microsemi-FPGA/MPF300T-PolarFire-Eval-Kit/README.md

 * RISC-V debug block allowing on-target debug using openocd/GDB
 * On-chip NVM used as boot/execution memory
 * LSRAM for code/data
-* UART, GPIO, Timers
+* User peripherals such as GPIO, Timers, UART

 The memory map for each design is available within each Libero project.

 ### Target Hardware
 Details of the features of PolarFire Evaluation kit are available [here](https://www.microsemi.com/products/fpga-soc/design-resources/dev-kits/polarfire/polarfire-eval-kit).

-### FlashPro Projects
+### Programming The Target Device
-This includes two FlashPro projects that can be used to program the development board's FPGA.
-A stand alone installer for FlashPro is available from the following [page]( http://www.microsemi.com/products/fpga-soc/design-resources/programming/flashpro#software).
-Please note that you only need to install this standalone version of FlashPro if you do not have the Libero tools installed.
+The Programming_The_Target_Device folder includes FlashPro Express projects that can be used to program the development boards FPGA.
+A standalone installer for FlashPro Express is available [here](http://www.microsemi.com/products/fpga-soc/design-resources/programming/flashpro#software).
+Please note that you only need to install this standalone version of FlashPro Express if you do not have Libero tools installed.

-* The first FlashPro project, PF_CoreRISCV_AXI4_BaseDesign, allows software debugging using FlashPro5.
+* PF_CoreRISCV_AXI4_BaseDesign, allows software debugging using FlashPro5.
 The same JTAG port is used for programming the FPGA and debugging RISC-V software.
-* The first FlashPro project, PF_CoreRISCV_AXI4_CoreBootStrap, allows software debugging using FlashPro5.
+* PF_CoreRISCV_AXI4_CoreBootStrap, allows software debugging using FlashPro5.
 This also allow for booting from SPI Flash.The same JTAG port is used for programming the FPGA and debugging RISC-V software.

-### Libero
+### Modify The FPGA Design
+The Modify_The_FPGA_Design folder contains Libero example designs.
 Libero is Microsemi's FPGA design tool.
-You will need this tool if you wish to modify the example FPGA design.
-Libero is available from the following [page](http://www.microsemi.com/products/fpga-soc/design-resources/design-software/libero-soc#downloads).
+You will need this tool if you wish to modify the example FPGA designs.
+Libero is available from [here](https://www.microsemi.com/products/fpga-soc/design-resources/design-software/libero-soc#downloads).

 ### Example Software Projects
-A set of self-contained example software projects are available for this design from the [riscv-junk-drawer](https://github.com/RISCV-on-Microsemi-FPGA/riscv-junk-drawer/tree/master/examples).
+A set of RISC-V example software projects are also available for these designs from the SoftConsole [page](https://github.com/RISCV-on-Microsemi-FPGA/SoftConsole).